 - All personal data is processed in accordance with the rights of the individual concerned

-- Security is maintained at all times
+- Appropriate security is maintained

 Defining retention periods